Pharmacy-Suite/.github/profile/README.md

 # Pharmacy Suite

-### English
+## English

-## Hi there 👋
+### Hi there 👋

-Pharmacy Suite is building a lightweight, modular backends for the Romanian pharmaceutical market.
+Pharmacy Suite is building modular, efficient, light-weight solutions for the Romanian pharmaceutical market.
 Our goal is high-performance software using clean & pragmatic architecture and DDD.
+No more legacy solutions that don't scale.

 ### Resources